guidobouman/thesis/Documents/Thesis/Thesis.markdown

 Find a way how to ditch authentication and security; federated data.

 ### Removing the interface layer
-Brain Computer Interface or BCI¿s are devices which enable to read the mind by translating electronical activity to signals which can be interpreted by computers.
+Brain Computer Interface or BCIÃ¸s are devices which enable to read the mind by translating electronical activity to signals which can be interpreted by computers.

 ### Federating data
 One of the flaws of the